borwickatuw/borwickatuw.github.io/docs/_posts/2022-05-17-checking-email-with-emacs.markdown

 offlineimap supports OAuth authentication (instead of username + password authentication).

-Please see https://github.com/UvA-FNWI/M365-IMAP , which is a great guide.
+Please see <https://github.com/UvA-FNWI/M365-IMAP>, which is a great guide.
 Briefly, to get OAuth credentials for Office365, you need to use [the Azure portal (portal.azure.com)](https://portal.azure.com).
 You need to use Azure active directory, go to "App registrations," and then create a new application per this guide.

 However, the `oauth2_request_url` in the guide, `https://login.microsoftonline.com/common/oauth2/v2.0/token`, is not necessarily correct.
 You may need to use a more specific endpoint than `common`, something along the lines of
 `https://login.microsoftonline.com/FIXME/oauth2/v2.0/token`.
 This is called the "tenant ID."
 You can find it from going to Azure Active Directory, navigating up the breadcrumbs to your organization, and then clicking "Overview."

-Once you have your OAuth2 information:
+Once you have your OAuth2 information, when following the below steps:

 - populate `oauth2_request_url` in `.offlineimaprc`
 - populate `oauth2_client_id` in `.offlineimaprc`